chainbase-labs/WalruS3/README.md

 - Scalable object storage with Walrus backend
 - Robust metadata management using PostgreSQL
 - Support for basic S3 operations (PUT, GET, DELETE, LIST)
+- Modern browser interface for viewing buckets and files
 - Seamless data migration from S3-compatible storage to Walrus

 ## Usage

-WalruS3 offers two core functionalities:
+WalruS3 offers three core functionalities:

-- API Service: Provides S3-compatible endpoints for object storage operations.
+- **API Service**: Provides S3-compatible endpoints for object storage operations
+- **Web UI**: Modern browser interface for viewing buckets and files
-- Data Migration: Facilitates the transfer of data from other S3-compatible storage services into WalruS3.
+- **Data Migration**: Facilitates the transfer of data from other S3-compatible storage services into WalruS3

 Please note: The Data Migration tool requires the API Service to be running.